Neither ‘firebrand’ nor ‘rightwing’, I am ‘centre-left thinking person’, says Varun Gandhi in new book | Politics

 Neither ‘firebrand’ nor ‘rightwing’, I am ‘centre-left thinking person’, says Varun Gandhi in new book

 Describing himself as a “centre-left thinking person”, BJP MP Varun Gandhi says in a new book that he is not a rightwing person by nature and his writings are evidence of his “consistently progressive liberal record”.
-In the recently launched "India Tomorrow: Conversations with the Next Generation of Political Leaders", Varun Gandhi also terms Britain’s Jeremy Corbyn and US’ Bernie Sanders, both known for advocating left economic and social policies, his political inspirations.
+In the recently launched "India Tomorrow: Conversations with the Next Generation of Political Leaders", Varun Gandhi also terms Britain’s Labour Party leader Jeremy Corbyn and US’ Democratic Party senator Bernie Sanders, both known for advocating left economic and social policies, his political inspirations.

 The book gives readers a snapshot of contemporary Indian politics through interviews of 20 of the country's most prominent next-generation politicians.
 "My sense is, if one were to look at it in terms of ideology or policy, then I am a centre-left thinking person.
 I am not a right-wing person by nature.
 If you have read all my writings, for the last 10 years I have had a consistently progressive liberal record.
 As a person, I have grown into this voice which is what's inside me," Varun Gandhi says in an interview to the authors, Pradeep Chhibber and Harsh Shah.
 The Gandhi-Nehru scion – he’s the son of the late Sanjay Gandhi and BJP leader Maneka Gandhi -- joined the BJP in 2004.
 He fought and won his first election in 2009 from Pilibhit in Uttar Pradesh, the same seat he represents right now, with a margin of nearly three lakh votes.
 The Pilibhit MP also brings up issues such as economic inequality, environment justice, disadvantaged communities in the interview to buttress his point of being a staunch progressive liberal.